spacemeshos/go-spacemesh/tortoise/README.md

     Undecided is a valid vote only until hare is terminated for the layer (it may take more than one layer for hare to terminate, this is expressed as zdist).

-If ballot doesn't specify explicit vote for a block then it votes agains the block.
+If ballot doesn't specify explicit vote for a block then it votes against the block.
 This prevents malicious smeshers from retroactively reorganizing mesh by intentionally creating late ballots.

 There are 4 distinct reasons to cast a vote:
 - hare output

     tortoise uses output from the hare consensus for voting on blocks within hdist.

-- validity/decisions
+- validity

-    for layer before hdist the vote is casted according to the decision.
+    for layer before hdist the vote is cast according to the decision.

 - local threshold